tkuester/taky/doc/README_FEATURE_COMPARISON.md

 taky was originally developed with a security focus.
 As such, SSL was expected to work out of the box, doing away with a need for TCP.
-However, many users have expressed a desire for a TCP monitoring port -- and one will be added in the future.
+However, many users also use some homebrew scripts for integration -- and setting up client certificates is burdensome. taky allows for a TCP monitoring port to be opened that receives all routed packets.

 As an added bonus though, taky's Data Package Server has several security benefits not yet found in FTS.
 First, taky's DPS enforces client certificates.